toolleeo/cli-apps/README.md

 * [menucd](https://github.com/andy5995/menucd) - Directory browser and changer for the command line.
 * [pazi](https://github.com/euank/pazi) - Fast autojump helper.
 * [pm](https://github.com/Angelmmiguel/pm) - The easy way to switch between your projects on ZSH.
 In short, another directory changer.
+* [qcd](https://github.com/ClaasBontus/qcd_rs) - A tool to change to another directory by just by entering commands like `qcd 3` and step back to where you came from with `qcd -o`.
+Frequently visited directories are stored in a sqlite3 database.
 * [slingshot](https://github.com/caio-ishikawa/slingshot) - Lightweight command line tool to quickly navigate across folders.
 * [SmartCd](https://github.com/CodesOfRishi/smartcd) - A cd command with improved usability features, which can remember your recently visited directory paths and, search and directly traverse to sub-directories and as well as parent directories, all with Fuzzy searching.
 * [z](https://github.com/rupa/z) - Directory changer based on aging and frecency.